Mark Chapter Thirteen

 This may be happening in places today but was primarily speaking of the persecution of the early church.
 Paul is a good example of this happening exactly as Jesus said it would.
 Many have been confused by the requirement that the gospel be "preached to all nations".
 Throughout the Bible, the nations refers to the Gentiles and Jesus was speaking of the fact that the gospel would be preached to the Gentiles.
 This was necessary to provoke the Jews to jealousy.

-'Whenever you are arrested and brought to trial, do not worry beforehand about what to say.
-Just say whatever is given you at the time, for it is not you speaking but the Holy Spirit.'
+Now when they arrest you and bring you to trial, don't worry beforehand about what to say.
+Rather, say whatever is given you when the time comes; for it will not be just you speaking, but the Ruach HaKodesh.

 This is good for us but was also a direct prediction of what would happen to Peter and John after Jesus was taken up to heaven (see Acts 4).